chunter3311/congestion/README.md

 ### Frontend Technologies Used:
 #### React
 At its core, Congestion is a React application.
+It utilizes React components for puzzle pieces.

 #### Redux
 [Redux](https://redux.js.org/) and the [react-redux](https://react-redux.js.org/) library were used to manage application state and make fetch requests to the server for data.

 All puzzle information is fetched on page load and kept in the Redux store.
 While this expensive operation lengthens the initial load time, it also allows for a snappy experience after that load.

-Redux also allows for a lot of extendibility if new features are to be implemented (additional feature wish-list discussed in [conclusion](#conclusion-and-next-steps)).
+Redux also allows for a lot of extendibility if new features are to be implemented.

 #### Javascript Classes
 Congestion manages the state of a puzzle through use of two classes, Game and Car.